marcospb19/permissions/README.md

 It's easy to contribute to this crate, here are some options:

 - Share it to a friend.
-- Help improve this README.md or other docs (even with little details).
+- Help improve this README or other docs (even with little details).
 - Open an issue or PR in the repository.
 - Leave a star on GitHub.
 - Use it!!!